openservicemesh/osm/demo/README.md

     We will use images from [Docker Hub](https://hub.docker.com/r/openservicemesh/osm-controller).
 Ensure you can pull these containers using: `docker pull openservicemesh/osm-controller`

 ### OpenShift
 If you are running the demo on an OpenShift cluster, there are additional prerequisites.

+1. Install the [oc CLI](https://docs.openshift.com/container-platform/4.7/cli_reference/openshift_cli/getting-started-cli.html).
 1. Set `DEPLOY_ON_OPENSHIFT=true` in your `.env` file.
-1. Install the [oc CLI](https://docs.openshift.com/container-platform/4.7/cli_reference/openshift_cli/getting-started-cli.html).
+    - This enables privileged init containers and links the image pull secrets to the service accounts.
+Privileged init containers are needed to program iptables on OpenShift.

 ## Run the Demo
 From the root of this repository execute: